Saimir Tahiri: Minister of Interior

-The Wiretap Scandal
+Charges of membership of a criminal group and prosecution

 On October 16, 2017, the Guardia di Finanza of Catania arrested the members of an Albanian–Italian mafia group including 4 Italians and 3 Albanians.
 According to the Italian prosecution, the criminal group had trafficked over 3.5 tons of cannabis, guns and other weapons over the last few years, with a yearly profit of €20 million.
 Among the persons arrested was also Moisi Habilaj, one of three Habilaj brothers, well known to the Albanian public because of frequent public accusations for drug trafficking to Greece and Italy.
 The Habilajs were Tahiri's cousins and during his time as Minister of Interior, the Opposition accused him of collaborating with the Habilaj Gang.

 In the transcripts of the Italian police, that wiretapped while investigating the Habilaj Case, came also Tahiri's name.
 Immediately after that the Prosecution Office asked the country's parliament to greenlight the arrest of MP and former Interior Minister Samir Tahiri, after confirming it suspected he had played a role in a crime ring smuggling cannabis to Italy.

-On November 8, the Socialist Majority in the Parliament denied the request by the Prosecution Office for Serious Crimes and before that Tahiri was expelled from the Parliamentary group of the Socialist Party.
+Although Tahiri was expelled from the Socialist Party's parliamentary group, the party -which holds the majority of seats- voted against the prosecution's request to lift the MP's immunity and arrest him, citing a lack of sufficient evidence.
+They did, however, agree to the restrictive measure of a travel ban, his interrogation and a police search of his home.

-On May 3, he resigned from his MP status while the investigation went on for months.
+On May 3 2018, he resigned from his MP status while the investigation went on for months.

-In September 2019 Prosecutors demanded 12 years in prison for Saimir Tahiri under charges of participation in a criminal organization and international drug trafficking.
+In September 2019, prosecutors demanded 12 years in prison for Tahiri under charges of participation in a criminal organization and international drug trafficking.

+Cleared on drug charges

-On 19 September, the Serious Crime Court sentenced Tahiri to 5 years in prison, which is reduced to 3 years and 4 months due to the abbreviated trial.
+On 19 September 2019, the Serious Crime Court sentenced Tahiri to 5 years in prison, which was reduced to 3 years and 4 months due to the abbreviated trial.
 The court dropped all the three charges by prosecutors and sentenced him on a different charge – abuse of office.